-Jayne Seddon is an artist based in Greater Manchester.
+Jayne Seddon is an ecological artist based in Greater Manchester.
 Her practice explores the patterns that connect art, health and natural history.
 She makes paintings with minerals that are collected on walks and residencies.
-Sites to date include cemeteries, quarries, mines, nature reserves, woodlands and water bodies.
+Sites to date include cemeteries, quarries, mines, nature reserves, woodlands and various water bodies.

 Jayne has been commissioned for over twenty years by public health, conservation, cultural and educational institutions.
 Her education includes MA Art as Environment, Manchester School of Art (2013).